 Below, we describe the biological interpretation of the models that were compared using likelihood ratio tests.
-If there is no diet-dependent growth and no difference between selective environments, then the null model is considered the best fit.
+If there is no diet-dependent growth and no difference between selective environments, then the null model should be the best fit.
 In contrast, if diet alone is the best model, then detritus- and shrimp-fed tadpoles have differences in growth, but there have been no evolved changes in growth on a particular diet between selective environments.
 If any of the remaining models is deemed the best, then this would indicate an evolved difference between selective environments.
 Specifically, if selective environment alone is the best predictor, then this would indicate that overall growth is different between selective environments, but there is no diet-dependent effect on growth.
 The additive model (containing both diet and selective environment as fixed effects) being the best would show that there is parallel, diet-dependent growth in both selective environments, but that the overall magnitude of growth in the derived environment (sympatry) has evolved to be greater or less than in the ancestral environment (allopatry).
 Finally, if the model containing the interaction between diet and selective environment is the best, then this would indicate non-parallel response to diet between selective environments that may or may not have differences in elevation.
 Essentially, this is the catch-all model for any evolved change in the direction and magnitude of growth.
 Importantly, if our prediction is supported, then the interaction model should be the best with sympatric tadpoles having higher growth on shrimp and lower growth on detritus than allopatric tadpoles.

-Supplementary methods for Section 2c: Evaluating mechanisms of adaptive refinement Based on previous work on this system [1-9], we explored five non-mutually exclusive mechanisms that might underlie these observed differences in competitive ability between selective environments.
-We specifically tested whether tadpoles from the two selective environments have diverged in: 1) intrinsic growth rate, 2) time budgets, 3) trait integration, 4) shrimp capture ability, or 5) trophic morphology.
+Supplementary methods for Section 2c: Evaluating mechanisms of adaptive refinement mechanisms that might underlie these observed differences in competitive ability between selective environments.
+We specifically tested whether tadpoles from the two selective environments have diverged in: 1) intrinsic growth rate, 2) time budgets, 3) trait integration, 4)